 I’m just one person, but I’d sure like to see someone with some clout approach Washington with this terrible, debilitating problem.

-Widows on Social Security are having to make choices about whether to pay for the prescription or pay the light bill.
+Widows/widowers on Social Security are having to make choices about whether to pay for the prescription or pay the light bill.
 Thanks for helping us help them.

-Please help me help these deserving ladies.
+Please help me help these deserving people.